Kicksecure/security-misc/README.md

 - Provide the option to modify machine check exception handler.

-- Provide the option to enable the kernel Electric-Fence sampling-based memory safety error detector which can identify heap out-of-bounds access, use-after-free, and invalid-free errors.
+- Enable the kernel Electric-Fence sampling-based memory safety error detector which can identify heap out-of-bounds access, use-after-free, and invalid-free errors.

 - Provide the option to disable 32 bit vDSO mappings.